Dec 24, 2020

 Determine if You’ll Need Loans

 After considering your internal and external funding options, especially what your prospective schools might offer you in terms of an assistantship or scholarship, you can determine if you’ll need some extra cash to fund your education and cover your living expenses.
-This is where loans come in.
-Remember, you’ll need to repay loans plus interest.
-Be sure to not take out more loaned money than you actually need to cover expenses.
-Consider federal student loans first before looking into private lenders.
+If you still need additional financial support, student loans may be the solution.
+It’s important to remember that when taking out a loan you are responsible for paying back all of the money borrowed plus interest, so make sure not to take out more than necessary.
+Federal student loans should always be considered first before turning to private lenders.

 Determine Duration and Reliability of Financial Aid Offers